-That is exactly what Unified View in Skykit Beam Collections is designed to do.
+Unified View in Skykit Beam Collections is designed to support video wall configurations with the E500 Media Player.

 This guide explains what Unified View is, what hardware you need to use it, and how to set it up within your Collections.